How to Record a Loan

 Recording the initial loan

-The first thing that to do is account for the initial purchase of the asset.
-If you are moving to ParrishSOFT Accounting from a prior system, the asset and loan liability accounts may already be in place so you won't need to worry about accounting for the initial purchase of that asset.
+The first thing to do is to account for the initial purchase of the asset.
+If you are moving to ParishSOFT Accounting from a prior system, the asset and loan liability accounts may already be in place so you won't need to worry about accounting for the initial purchase of that asset.
 However, if you have just purchased an asset, you would need to account for the initial purchase of that asset.

 The following journal entry will account for the initial purchase of the asset and the opening of the loan: